-1. The Portfolios
+1. The portfolios:

 British Columbia Investment Management Corporation ("BCI") was established under the Public Sector Pension Plans Act as a trust company authorized to carry on trust business and investment management services.
 The address of BCI's registered office is 750 Pandora Avenue, Victoria, British Columbia, Canada.
-These financial statements have been prepared by BCI and are the responsibility of BCI management.